gbikhazi20/gbikhazi20.github.io/_posts/2023-10-2-cost-function.md

-# But what exactly is the cost function?
+# But What Exactly is the Cost Function?

 Last semester, I took my first machine learning class in college.
 We spent a lot of time learning classical machine learning methods (think linear regressions, logistic regression, k-nearest neighbors, etc.), and eventually made our way to modern neural networks.